ar3696233/SARA-AGENTIC-AI/team_story.md

 ---

-## 📄 License
+## License

 This project was created for educational purposes as part of a school initiative.

 ---

-<p align="center">Made with ❤️ by Aditya Rai & Sparsh Ruhela · Shaheed Rajpal DAV Public School, New Delhi</p>
+<p align="center">Made with love  by Aditya Rai & Sparsh Ruhela · Shaheed Rajpal DAV Public School, New Delhi</p>